 - Cable TV

 Aspiring?
 To what?
-We don’t know but this is a good option for a budget hotel in Wanaka.
+We don’t know but this is a good option as one of the budget motels in Wanaka.
 Set right along the roadside, it’s a great place for people on a roadtrip to just drive up, check in and chill out.

 You can enjoy the sick panoramic views of the surrounding mountains, then you can head out into the evening of Wanaka itself: cafes and restaurants are right on your doorstep.
 However, you can also keep costs low thanks to small kitchenettes in the rooms here.
 Handy.